ocrmypdf/OCRmyPDF/docs/api.rst

 The Python process that calls ``ocrmypdf.ocr()`` must be sufficiently privileged to perform these actions.

-There is no currently no option to manage how jobs are scheduled other than the argument ``jobs=`` which will limit the number of worker processes.
+There currently is no option to manage how jobs are scheduled other than the argument ``jobs=`` which will limit the number of worker processes.